younesZdDz/contentsquare-takehome/Readme.md

 Then build the source code:
 * `npm run build` <br>

-Than run the code and pass your test data file as an argument, example:
+Then run the code and pass your test data file as an argument, example:
 * `node build/index.js './tests/test-a.txt'`

 If you want to test the program on other data files, put the file in `tests`  folder and pass the path as an argument like the example above.